Loading...

 How to consume 2 eggs + 1 egg white omlette with onion and tomato without glucose spikes

-Add a handful of almonds or walnuts as a side.
-Nuts are low in carbohydrates and can help mitigate glucose spikes.
+Have a handful of almonds or walnuts on the side.
+Nuts are rich in healthy fats and protein, which can help stabilize your glucose response.

 healthspan-mbl